Translated by S. Nathan

 ESCAPING THE SYSTEM

-A factor that is common to a group of people, meaning that this factor collects them and groups them according to like characteristics, and classifies them into like categories, is also the same factor that divides them and separates them according to the differences that separate one group from another.
+Any factor that binds people in common, meaning that it collects and groups them according to like characteristics and classifies them into like categories, will also be the factor that divides them, by separating them according to the differences that distinguish one group from another.

-This division into categories does not relate to human qualities, but rather to a quantitative mechanism that belongs to a systematic view of creation.
+This dividing into categories does not address human qualities.
+It focuses rather on the quantitative mechanism that belongs to a systemized view of creation.
 In this view, the created universe is built of a system of components within a larger system comprised of mechanical laws that operate and activate the created universe.
 There is no doubt that the human race as well is a part of this system.
-It is no exception to, and it does not deviate from the system.
+It is no exception to it, and it does not deviate from it.

-As a system in himself, the individual human being is subject to, and subjugated by mechanical laws.
+Being a system as well, the individual human being is subject to and subjugated by mechanical laws.
 Thus heredity is a system that determines individual tendencies of physical behavior, of diseases, of capabilities that operate and activate the physical system and its physical movements.
-This includes speed and efficiency of the muscular system, level of sensitivity in reaction time and in overall coordination, and even the capacity for absorption of data, for memory, and for all mental activity, which too belong to a mechanical system that has been extensively investigated by Piaget and his fellow students of cognitive development, among whom I was included, having had the privilege of being involved with Piaget, and knowing the great scientist at close hand.
+This includes the speed and efficiency of the muscular system, the level of sensitivity in speed of response and in overall coordination, and even the capacity for absorption of data, for memory, and for all mental activity, which too belong to a mechanical system that has been extensively investigated by Piaget and his fellow students of cognitive development, among whom I was included, having had the privilege of being involved with Piaget, and of knowing the great scientist at close hand.

 Yet no one contests the fact that a qualitative intelligence exists that is not a corollary of, and has no connection with the mechanism of cognition.
 Surprisingly enough, I do not mean to attribute any human quality to these geniuses, despite their impressive achievements.
 The fact that the quality of a work is unable to testify to the quality of human character in the great artist proves the absence of any such connection.
 Too often, their human perfection was in reverse correlation to the artistic perfection and quality of their work.

-Continuing in the direction of my historical question to Piaget, let us sharpen our inquiry even further: Moral behavior, perfection of character, courage, bravery, insight, common sense Ð to which system among those systems fixed into natural law can one relate them?
-To what extent can one view them as personal achievements, rather than as the product of the achievement of some mechanical system?
-Does there really exist - if at all - any quality that is not connected to a predetermined system?
+Continuing in the direction of my historical question to Piaget, let us sharpen our inquiry even further: Moral behavior, perfection of character, courage, bravery, insight, common sense: Which among the systems fixed into natural law can account for them?
+To what extent can one view them as personal achievements, rather than as a product of the achievement of some mechanical system?
+Does any quality exist that is not connected to a predetermined system?
 And if no such quality exists in systemic reality, what shall be the fate of free choice?
 Is the entire issue of free choice not perhaps an illusion, a sweet fantasy?
 Does freedom exist?
 Personal responsibility?
 Can there be any justification to reward and punishment?
 To judging behavior?
 To demanding that the individual distinguish good from evil?
 Might such a demand not be a cruel mockery, if one is faced with behavior that is the inevitable outcome of mechanical systems operated by predetermined rules?

-This is the reason that the Torah devotes so much attention to guiding subtle distinctions between minute particulars.
+This is why the Torah devotes so much attention to guiding the subtle distinctions between minute particulars.
 The Torah addresses the smallest details of the human tendency toward a systematic attitude.
-It drives in stakes and erects barriers intended to stall the inexorable and irresistible pull, by which a human being is drawn unresistingly into an automatic merging and succumbing to systemic factors.
+It drives in stakes and erects barriers intended to stall the inexorable and irresistible pull, by which a human being is drawn unresistingly into an automatic merging with and succumbing to systemic factors.
 Human behavior constitutes an inseparable aspect of the systemic factor, and this gravitational pull penetrates to the very fabric of human existence, both internally and externally.

-On the basis of this understanding, one can comprehend the Torah's addressing Ð by way of the positive and negative mitzvos Ð behaviors that seem to have nothing to do with values.
-These are commandments that do not deal with ideals but rather with the smallest of small change, to the point of what appears to be pettiness and a digging in the garbage of existence.
-Laws for using the bathroom, for example, take up a number of pages in the Maseches Brochos.
+On the basis of this understanding, we may comprehend why the Torah addresses, through the positive and negative mitzvos, behaviors that seem to have nothing to do with values.
+There are commandments that seem not to deal with ideals at all but rather with the smallest of small change, to the point that they appear almost petty, as though deliberately digging about in the refuse of existence.
+Laws for using the bathroom, for example, take up a number of pages in Maseches Brochos.
 What has spirituality to do with leprosy?
 With the biological cycle of women?
 Of men?
 Why does the Torah make such a to-do over eating, with laws of kashrus that enter the most picayune of minute details, all of a purely technical character?
-To what point this tendency to connect tedious technical preoccupations with the world of values, of concepts, of symbols expressing abstract ideas?
-What spiritual tidings are borne by the laws of kashrus and prohibited foods?
+To what point this tendency to attach a mass of tedious technical preoccupations with the world of values, of concepts, of symbols expressing abstract ideas?
+What spiritual tidings are borne by the laws of kashrus and of prohibited foods?

 Home